ibbles/LearningProgramming/Git.md

 # Reset

-Moves a branch backwards along the parent references.
+Moves the current branch backwards along the parent references.
 It's like rewinding time for that branch and resetting it back to an earlier state.

+To move non-current branches one can use `git branch -f BRANCH TARGET_COMMIT` instead.

 To move the current branch backwards one commit relative to `HEAD`:
 ```shell